 Parents can go to the viewing area behind the goalposts of the rugby pitch.

-When the leader has their 5 junior runners, they should take their group to the first activity area and do warm-ups in this area (not using other areas of the rugby pitch or cricket pitch).
+When the leader has all their junior runners, they should take their group to the first activity area and do warm-ups in this area (not using other areas of the rugby pitch or cricket pitch).
 NB for later sessions the leader must check that their activity area is clear of the earlier session runners before taking the group across.

 Note to all leaders: Rather than handing you out a pack with a sheet for each activity (and it gradually getting wetter as the session progresses), instead I’ll put an information sheet for each activity at the start of each activity. (but I will have some packs if you require one)

-No-one should touch any equipment – Bob will be solely responsible for this including collecting the equipment after the session.
+No-one should touch any equipment – Bob and Paul will be solely responsible for this including collecting the equipment after the session.
 Anyone who touches equipment should wash their hands and/or use the sanitizer provided.